youngboy/engine-docs/source/troubleshooting.md

   dumpTraffic: true
 });
 ```
-<h3 id="validate-each-step" title="Validate Each Step">Let's go through the installation once more, validating each step as correct.</h2>

-<h4 id="test=tracing" title="Test Apollo Tracing">Did you integrate Apollo Tracing?</h3>
+<h3> Ensure you enabled Apollo Tracing </h3>

-Test it! if your GraphQL server returns trace extensions in GraphQL responses, it's is a sign that Apollo Tracing is properly configured.
+Test that you enaled Apollo Tracing by checking if your GraphQL server returns trace extensions in GraphQL responses.
+If it does, it's is a sign that Apollo Tracing is properly configured.

-(If using sidecar) Did you integrate the Engine middleware into your server?
+If using the sidecar deployment configuration - check that you integrated the Engine middleware into your server.
 Is it called Before all other middleware calls?

-<h4 id="start-container" title="Start Docker Container">(If using standalone) Start the standalone Docker proxy container.</h3>

-If you are still seeing the issue, please email [support@apollodata.com](mailto:support@apollodata.com).

-<h2 id="troubleshooting-faq" title="Troubleshooting FAQ">Troubleshooting FAQ</h2>
+<h2 id="">Troubleshooting FAQs</h2>

 **I'm getting an error saying “The query failed!”, how do I fix it?**